The 2026 Governor Races Ranked by Flip Likelihood

 What would count as a wave

 Governor races are where midterm waves become visible, because 36 states vote at once.
-The scoreboard to watch: if Democrats win Georgia and Iowa while holding Arizona, Wisconsin, Kansas, Michigan, Maine, and Minnesota, that is a wave map.
+The scoreboard to watch: if Democrats win Georgia and Iowa while holding Arizona, Wisconsin, Kansas, Michigan, Maine, and Minnesota, and add Ohio, that is a wave map.
 If Republicans hold Georgia and Iowa and flip any of Arizona, Wisconsin, or Kansas, the environment favored them regardless of what national commentary said.
 Nevada is the purest test: an incumbent Republican with strong personal numbers in a state Trump won by 3.1 points in 2024 (Emerson College Polling, 2026; Wikipedia, 2024 election results).

 If that scoreboard produces discomfort for either party's partisans, the discomfort belongs to the reader, not the data.
 Only results will settle it, and all 36 arrive on the same night, November 3, 2026.